NoleSerrano/Avoid-The-Box/README.md

 This project is a part of the project 9 in the nand2tetris and CS 3650.

 # Controls
-Arrow keys and space to create walls/
+Arrow keys and space to create walls\
 Note: The space is used to create edge walls on the chance that the box flies near the middle of the screen.

 # Objective of the Game